Churchill College, Cambridge: Traditions

 Churchill is a relatively young college, and prides itself on being modern and forward looking.
 It has relatively few traditions.
-Informal hall (cafeteria-style dining period) was introduced in 1971, as an alternative to formal hall (fixed time, waiter service, all diners wearing gowns), but students are no longer required to wear gowns at formal halls, with exception of certain college feasts.
+Informal hall (cafeteria-style dining period) was introduced in 1971, as an alternative to formal hall (fixed time, waiter service, all diners wearing gowns), and students are not required to wear gowns at formal halls, with exception of certain college feasts.

-In special formal meals such as Matriculation Dinner or Scholars' Feast the Master usually raises a toast, first to The Queen and then to "Sir Winston".
+In special formal meals such as Matriculation Dinner or Scholars' Feast the Master usually raises a toast, first to "The King" and then to "Sir Winston".
 In other formal halls this is usually made by a senior student once the fellows have left.
 This latter tradition started in the early 2000s with the students customarily toasting in the reverse order: "Sir Winston", followed by "The Queen".

 People associated with the college

 Masters

 The Mastership of Churchill College is a Crown appointment.
-To date the college has had seven masters:
+To date the college has had eight masters:

+The appointment of microbiologist Professor Sharon Peacock CBE FMedSci MRCP as 8th Master, with effect from October 2024, was announced in October 2023.